andrewufrank/daino/docs/site/dough/Blog/SubBlog/30syntaxExamples.md

 [^note]: Note for coding Pandoc Extensions:

     Attention to the interaction between strikeout and subscript, probably also between carets for footnotes and superscript.

-    The current set is:
+The current set is: should be wrapped in `.blockquote`
     ```` haskell
         exts = mconcat
             [ Pandoc.extensionsFromList